 Frequently Asked Questions

-1. Which Buy America statute applies to the High-Speed Intercity Passenger Rail (HSIPR) program?
+1. Which Buy America statute applies to the High-Speed Intercity Passenger Rail (HSIPR), Consolidated Rail Infrastructure and Safety Improvements, Federal-State Partnership for State of Good Repair, and Restoration and Enhancement Grants programs?

 A separate statute governs Amtrak’s direct purchases (49 U.S.C. § 24305(f)); however, except where explicitly noted, these Answers to Frequently Asked Questions do not apply to Amtrak’s expenditures.